 Before, applying any fine-tuning compression adjustments to your shocks, you will want to sure you have set your sag properly.
 Please read our How to Set Sag on REVO ARCS article before making any fine-tuning compression adjustments.

 On the REVO-ARC you have 7 positions or "clicks" of adjustment.
-Position 7 which is 7 clicks counterclockwise from fully clockwise, results in the least amount of compression (softest setting), and position 1, being 1 click out counterclockwise from fully clockwise results in the most compression (stiffest setting).We generally recommend starting with your compression settings at 3-4 turns out from the fully closed (clockwise) position for your initial test ride with your new REVO ARC's.
-From there, you can easily make changes based on road condition, riding configuration, or riding style by simply turning the dial.
+Position 7 which is 7 clicks counterclockwise from fully clockwise, results in the least amount of compression (softest setting), and position 1, being 1 click out counterclockwise from fully clockwise results in the most compression (stiffest setting).We generally recommend starting with your compression settings at 3-4 turns out from the fully closed (clockwise) position for your initial test ride with your new REVO ARCs.
+From there, you can easily make changes based on road conditions, riding configuration, or riding style by simply turning the dial.
 We recommend running the same compression setting on both shocks equally.

 The compression adjustment is purely rider preference, meaning one rider may prefer position 7, whereas another rider may prefer position 1.
 It's up to you as the rider to experiment and determine which position you like best.